-Paint Correction Services by August Precision
+Scratch Removal & Paint Correction Services

-Paint correction is a long and labor intensive process through which paint is properly compounded, polished and restored to bring back that like-new or even better than new finish.
+Scratch removal, better known as paint correction, is a long and labor intensive process through which paint is properly compounded, polished and restored to bring back that like-new or even better than new finish.
 Utilizing some of the best products and safest techniques, we’re able to take paint in any condition to a whole new level of clarity and shine, without jeopardizing the paint thickness.

 What Is Car Paint Correction?